francesca64/diva/README.md

         .expect("developer error: `handle` stdin not captured")
         .write_all(readme_output.stdout())
         .expect("failed to write to `handle` stdin");
-    // `bossy::Handle` is very similar to `std::process::Child`, but will
+    // `diva::Handle` is very similar to `std::process::Child`, but will
     // log an error message if it's dropped without being waited on. let shasum_output = handle.wait_for_output()?;
     println!(